Build E-Commerce Authority with Quality SEO and Backlinks

 Always Include Photos and Use Proper Alt Text (H2)

 Another critical SEO best practice is always including at least one relevant photo in your blog posts.
 A smart choice is to upload a product photo or a collection image that matches the internal link you’re using (for example, a photo of the 10 oz Mocha Masquerade White Frosted Candle, if that's your featured product).
+You can also showcase other popular products, like our 14.5 oz Large Glass Candle or our 10 oz Wooden Wick Candle Tin, to boost both SEO and conversion potential within your post.

 Most e-commerce platforms like Shopify allow you to insert photos either directly into the blog content section or upload them separately so they appear at the top of the blog post.